-- A. Facilities necessary for providing laboratory services described in the functional program shall be provided.
+- A. Facilities necessary for providing laboratory services described in the narrative program shall be provided.
 The laboratory shall be constructed, arranged and maintained to ensure adequate space, ventilation and utilities necessary for conducting all phases required of testing in accordance with current CLIA regulations refer to Section 19. - B. Specimen collection facilities shall be provided.
 These facilities may be located outside the laboratory suite.
-The blood collection area shall have a work counter, space for patient seating, and handwashingstations.
+The blood collection area shall have a work counter, space for patient seating, and handwashing facilities.
 Urine and feces collection room(s) shall be equipped with a water closet and a lavatory. - C. Provisions shall be made for safety from physical, chemical and biological hazards.
-There shall be eye flushing devices, appropriate storage of flammable liquids, emergency spill kit(s) and fire extinguishers as required by NFPA 99. - D. Based on the functional program, equipment for terminal sterilization of contaminated specimens (autoclave or microwave) shall be provided. - E. Locker and toilet facilities for laboratory staff shall be located convenient to the laboratory area.
-SECTION 60: PHYSICAL FACILITIES, REHABILITATION THERAPY DEPARTMENT.
+There shall be eye flushing devices, appropriate storage of flammable liquids, emergency spill kit(s) and fire extinguishers as required by NFPA 99. - E. Locker and toilet facilities for laboratory staff shall be located convenient to the laboratory area.

+SECTION 56: PHYSICAL FACILITIES, REHABILITATION THERAPY DEPARTMENT.